On axiomatic definitions of non-discrete affine buildings: Main results

+By Proposition~\ref{MainThmA} we can replace (A6) with either (SC) or (EC) in item (\ref{a11}) and by the same proposition combined with \ref{Prop_A5} in item (\ref{a10}) condition~(EC) might be replaced by either (A6) or (SC).

 Before discussing the proof, it is worth saying a few words about the relationship of the various conditions.
-In particular, statements (\ref{e2})--(\ref{e5}) correspond to various options on metric and exchange conditions.
-Statements (\ref{e6}) and (\ref{e7}) are the stronger versions of the atlas conditions (each having one on germs and one on Weyl chambers) that imply $(X,\App)$ is an affine $\Lambda$-building, allowing us to ignore both metric and exchange conditions.
-Finally, statement (\ref{e8}) lets us use the weakest of the atlas conditions (in that (ALA) is weaker than (LA) and (A4) is often easier to show than (CO)) at the cost of the finite cover condition and the exchange condition.
-Also recall that both (LA) and (ALA) imply (A3).
+In particular, statements (\ref{a4})--(\ref{a6}) and (\ref{a11}) correspond to various options on metric and exchange conditions.
+Statements (\ref{a7}), (\ref{a8}) and (\ref{a9}) are the stronger versions of the atlas conditions (each having one on germs and one on Weyl chambers) that imply $(X,\App)$ is an affine $\Lambda$-building, allowing us to ignore both metric and exchange conditions.
+Finally, statement (\ref{a10}) lets us use the weakest of the atlas conditions (in that (A4) is often easier to show than (CO)) at the cost of a finite cover condition.
+Also recall that conditions (LA), (aLA) and (sFC) imply axiom (A3).

+It is also worth mentioning the role that Weyl compatibility of the metric plays.
+The first condition shows up whenever we need to work with the building at infinity and are given (TI).
+The second condition is used in only two places, that is in proving $(\ref{a10})$ implies $(\ref{a2})$ and in proving $(\ref{a6})$ implies $(\ref{a1})$ (where only the first one is necessary to prove).
+In both cases we need to prove (A5), i.e.\ apply Proposition~\ref{Th:tentwo} or~\ref{Th:main}.
+So it would be interesting to see whether one can avoid the Weyl compatibility condition (2).